simoncoop1/musicalkeyboard/README.md

 python3 music-kb.py
 ```

-now press a combination of q, w, or e for sounds.
+now press a combination of 'qwertyuiop' keys for notes.
 Lower notes to the left, higher notes to the right.
+Bonus content 'asd'